- '80s Hair:

 Chick: Shh, just enjoy it.

-- Berserk Button: Her review of the 1994 film Reality Bites might be the angriest one she's ever done.
-She seems to really hate the glorification of pretentious "rebels" who pointlessly hurt or patronize others just because they work for "The Man."
+- Her review of the 1994 film Reality Bites might be the angriest one she's ever done.
+She hated what she saw as its glorification of pretentious "rebels" who pointlessly hurt or patronize others just because they work for "The Man", calling it "a completely un-ironic, ninety-minute version of 'Threw It on the Ground'" and its protagonists a pair of spoiled brats and all-around awful people whose problems are mostly trivial in hindsight.

-- Better by a Different Name: It's pratcially a Running Gag.
+- Better by a Different Name: It's practically a Running Gag.

 - Bias Steamroller: When it comes to comparing Disney vs. Warner Brothers, she'll always be on Disney's side.